alexeygrigorev/workshops/agent-skills/README.md

 claude
 ```

-Ask Claude to fetch the commands
+Ask Claude to download the commands

 ```
 get files kid and parent commands from